AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 * The file must be under the maven submodule for UI tests next to the `pom.xml` file of the UI tests submodule.
 * The file must be at the root of the built `tar.gz` file.

-The UI tests build and executions will be skipped if this file is not present.
+The UI tests build and executions are skipped if this file is not present.

 To include a `testing.properties` file in the build artifact, add an `include` statement in the `assembly-ui-test-docker-context.xml` file.